TILE AND GROUT CLEANING by ALL CLEAN!

 STEP 2 – USING AN ACID TO WHITEN THE GROUT LINES

-Once the dirt is removed we can then tell if your grout lines are stained.
+Once all the dirt is gone we can then tell if your grout lines are stained.
 If so, you may want us to do an acid cleaning.
 Cleaning with acid will remove stains typically found around sinks, stoves, dishwashers, refrigerators, and eating areas.
-Since staining is usually in the middle of the spectrum; acid cleaning makes black grout lines blacker and light grout lines whiter and brighter.
+Since staining is usually in the middle of the color spectrum; acid cleaning makes black grout lines darker and light grout lines whiter and brighter.
 The acid is applied directly to the grout, dwells for a few minutes, and then is extracted back into our cleaning van.
-We typically see about a 10% improvement with an acid cleaning.
-This isn’t always the case though because sometimes we find grout lines that are mostly stained and not having as much dirt as others.
-It all depends on your type of floor and how it has been used and maintained over the years.
-If you schedule a tile and grout cleaning with ALL CLEAN!, there will be no obligation whatsoever to do this second step.
-If you’d like; we can do a little experiment first on a few grout lines to determine if the acid cleaning step is worth the additional expense to you.
-BTW: We always perform this step of acid cleaning when cleaning bathrooms.
-Staining on bathroom floors is inevitable and with an acid cleaning we often see tremendous results.
+We typically see the floor looking like new after these two steps.
+If you schedule a tile and grout cleaning with ALL CLEAN!, LLC there will be no obligation to do this second phase.
+If you’d like; we can do a little experiment on a few grout lines to determine if the acid cleaning is worth the additional expense to you.
+There is one exception, and that is with bathrooms for which we have a fixed rate.
+We always perform an acid cleaning when cleaning bathrooms because the staining of bathroom floors is inevitable and with an acid cleaning we often see tremendous results.

 “GREAT JOB.
 VERY PLEASED!”